ssahu/fast-rcnn/help/test/README.md

 # Test Fast-RCNN on Another Dataset

-We will illustrate how to train Fast-RCNN on another dataset in the following steps, and we will take **INRIA Person** as the example dataset.
+We will illustrate how to test Fast-RCNN on another dataset in the following steps, and we will take **INRIA Person** as the example dataset.

 ### Format Your Dataset